kylekingcdn/sparkless/README.md

 `sparkless [appcastFile] [remoteURL] [version] [buildNumber]`

-A mac bundle and/or windows bundle must be added with their respective signatures
+For proper usage Mac or Windows bundles are required along with their respective signatures.

 #### Valid usage examples